 Private bus tours have a maximum of 25 participants per bus, and you must have a minimum of 10 people for a tour.
 Your group is responsible for covering the cost of the 27-passenger mini-coach, which is the maximum bus size permitted.
 We provide the tour guide, water, and all appropriate materials.
-Sign-in starts at 7 a.m. and the day ends with a wrap-up Q&A on the bus, with the tour ending around noon.
+Sign-in starts at 7:30 a.m. and the bus departs promptly at 8:00 a.m.
+The day ends with a wrap-up Q&A on the bus, with the tour ending around noon.

 Private tours are appropriate for ages 14 and up.
 Each minor child must be accompanied by an adult.

-Private tours can be scheduled from October 15 – December 7 on Tuesdays, Wednesdays or Thursdays in the fall.
-The fall tour application deadline is September 15.
-Private tours can be scheduled from February 1 – April 30 on Tuesdays, Wednesdays or Thursdays in the Spring.
-The spring application deadline is January 5.
+Private tours can be scheduled from October 15 – December 15 and February 1 – April 30 on Tuesdays, Wednesdays, or Thursdays.
 Please be sure to read our tour guidelines carefully before signing up for a tour.
 Submit your group’s application now!

 The following guidelines must be adhered to if you want to participate in a CVWD tour:

-- Before signing up for a tour, be sure you are comfortable with riding in a vehicle for up to 12 hours (depending on the tour).
+- Before signing up for a tour, be sure you are comfortable with riding in a vehicle for up to 5 hours.